Raphoik/MagasinMusique/README.md

 # MagasinMusique
 Simple music equipment store management system.
-This is being built for a cours at CEGEP de Drummondville that's an edit
+This is being built for a class at CEGEP de Drummondville.